The law will reclassify some misdemeanor theft and drug crimes as felonies, creating a new category of crime called 'treatment-mandated felony.'

 Prop 36 will also have stiffer penalties for those trafficking fentanyl, including increased time behind bars.

 "The threat of jail sometimes is what stops people from this behavior," Smittcamp said.
+"The threat of jail is what sometimes catapults people into drug treatment."

-UC Merced Political Science Professor Nate Monroe says critics of prop 36 may see the law as an over-prosecution where the punishment may be too harsh for the crime itself.
+UC Merced Political Science Professor Nate Monroe says critics of prop 36 may see the law as an over-prosecution, where the punishment may be too harsh for the crime itself.

-"A consequence of that is we we packed prisons, and we put, you know, a lot of people had a lot of people incarcerated for a really long time," Monroe explained.
+"A consequence of that is we we packed prisons, and we had a lot of people incarcerated for a really long time," Monroe explained.
+"That created a lot of pressure and a lot of economic investment in that."

 Proposition 36 will go into effect no later than December 18th and Smittcamp says the full impact will take time to see.